-Although the potential sale is subject to significant conditions that may change the timing, the amount and whether the sale is completed at all, we have agreed to sell certain real estate associated with restructuring activities in the Bedding Products segment.
-If the sale is completed, we expect to realize a gain of up to \$30 million on this transaction in the fourth quarter of 2020 or in 2021.
+Although the potential sale is subject to significant conditions that may change the timing, the amount and whether the sale is completed at all, we have agreed to sell certain real estate associated with prior years' restructuring activities in the Bedding Products segment.
+If the sale is completed, we expect to realize a gain of up to approximately \$25 million to \$30 million on this transaction in the next 12 months.